hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.04-configure-stacks/_index.md

 **Estimated cost**: ~$0.50/month

-> **Note**: After deploying this stack, update the nameservers at Hostinger to point to Route 53.
+> **Note**: After deploying this stack, update the nameservers at your domain registrar (e.g., Hostinger) to point to Route 53.

 ---